 She holds a Bachelor of Science in business administration from Trinity University and a Master of Science in education from the University of Dayton and currently is a doctoral student in educational leadership at The University of Texas at San Antonio.

-As the Dean of Admissions, Amy Takayama-Perez is responsible for the overall management and execution of George Mason University’s recruitment strategy.
+As the Vice President of University Marketing & Enrollment Planning, Amy Takayama-Perez is responsible for the overall management and execution of the College of Charleston’s recruitment strategy.

 Amy also serves as the Executive Director of the Washington Scholars Program, home to the Washington Youth Summit on the Environment and the Washington Journalism and Media Conference.
 She has an affinity for working with students and families in higher education.
 Before her involvement in the Washington Scholars Program, she was the Guidance Specialist for Loudoun County Public Schools and served as the Director for a county wide college access program.